juj/fbcp-ili9341/README.md

 Some options are passed to the build from the CMake configuration script.
 You can run with `make VERBOSE=1` to see which configuration items the CMake build is passing.
 See the above *Configuring Build Options* section to customize the CMake configure items.
 For example, to remove the statistics overlay, pass `-DSTATISTICS=0` directive to CMake.

+#### bash: cmake: command not found!

+Building requires CMake to be installed on the Pi: try `sudo apt-get install cmake`.

+#### When I change a CMake option on the command line, it does not seem to apply

+Try deleting CMakeCache.txt between changing CMake settings.

 #### Does fbcp-ili9341 work with linux command line terminal or X windowing system?

 Yes, both work fine.
 For linux command line terminal, the `/dev/tty1` console should be set to output to Linux framebuffer 0 (`/dev/fb0`).
 This is the default mode of operation and there do not exist other framebuffers in a default distribution of Raspbian, but if you have manually messed with the `con2fbmap` command in your installation, you may have inadvertently changed this configuration.
 Run `con2fbmap 1` to see which framebuffer the `/dev/tty1` console is outputting to, it should print `console 1 is mapped to framebuffer 0`.
 Type `con2fbmap 1 0` to reset console 1 back to outputting to framebuffer 0.